liamcottle/reticulum-meshchat/README.md

 ## TODO

-- [ ] don't start Reticulum before cli args have been parsed
 - [ ] allow passing in a custom Reticulum config file via cli args
 - [ ] conversations/contacts list ui with unread indicators
-- [ ] create/import/export identities in the web ui
 - [ ] ui to configure custom name to send in announcement app data
 - [ ] ui to view announcements, with names from app data
 - [ ] support saving conversation history across page reloads